AlexandreBelling/go-boojum/README.md

 In the end what an end-user wants to prove is only that they have a valid assignment for a given public input and a given circuit.
 Therefore, instead of publishing the proofs on-chain we could simply publish a hash of them.
 The proof would have to be communicated off-chain to the aggregator pool though.

-We those improvement the circuit can be represented as below:
+Those improvement the circuit can be represented as below:

 ![aggregation_circuit_improved](./docs/aggregation_circuit_improved.png)